 This is a perfect example of combining yesterday and today.
-This stone countertop installed on top of 70's countertops was NOT a selling feature for Tanya.
+This stone countertop installed on top of 70’s cabinets.
 The backsplash tile, also very random and unrelated to both the cabinets and the concrete countertops.

 Jan opened up the kitchen and designed charcoal cabinets using a laminate wood grain texture.
 The walls are painted OC-65 Chantilly Lace.

 Here was the old bathroom.